kangzixiang/pointcloudviewer/README.md

 # pointcloudviewer

 ## introduction
-This repo is use 3D graphics technique like opengl osg vtk for 3D point cloud viewer
+This repo is use 3D graphics technique like opengl, osg, vtk for 3D point cloud viewer

 project contain some demo and study notes